 As your baby grows and develops, one important milestone is transitioning out of swaddling.
 Swaddling can help soothe infants and promote sleep, but as they get older, it becomes necessary to adjust their sleep environment to ensure their safety and support their development.
-In this article, we'll discuss why it's essential to transition out of swaddling and provide step-by-step instructions to make the process as smooth as possible, including the use of the Arms Up Swaddle.
-Additionally, we'll emphasize the importance of creating a sleep-conducive environment for your baby, with a particular focus on high-quality blackout curtains.

 Why Transition Out of Swaddling?